 Ferric iron (Fe3+) in the intestinal lumen must be reduced to ferrous iron (Fe2+) by duodenal cytochrome B reductase (DcytB) before uptake by DMT1.

 The iron within enterocytes can either be stored as ferritin, or transferred into the bloodstream via the protein ferroportin.
 Once in the blood, iron is bound to the transport protein transferrin, and is mostly transported to bone marrow for erythropoiesis.
 Some iron is taken up by macrophages in the reticuloendothelial system as a storage pool.

 The absorption of iron is primarily regulated by a peptide called hepcidin, which is expressed by the liver.
 Hepcidin functions by directly binding to ferroportin, resulting in its degradation and therefore preventing iron from leaving the cell.

 Hepcidin also functions by inhibiting transcription of the DMT1 gene, thus reducing iron absorption.

 Firstly, it is important to note that the human body has no specific mechanism for iron excretion, and therefore regulating iron absorption to match the natural losses, is a crucial part of iron metabolism.

-Approximately 1-2mg of iron are lost from the body each day from the skin and gastrointestinal mucosa.
-A well-balanced diet contains sufficient iron to balance this loss, as approximately 10% of the 10-20 mg dietary iron in a balanced diet is absorbed each day.
+Approximately 1-2mg of iron is lost from the body each day from the skin and gastrointestinal mucosa.
+A well-balanced diet contains sufficient iron to balance this loss, as approximately 10% of the 10-20 mg of dietary iron in a balanced diet is absorbed each day.

 Haem iron is more readily absorbed than inorganic iron which consists of both ferric (Fe3+) and ferrous (Fe2+) iron.
 Ferric iron must first be reduced to the ferrous form before it is absorbed.